HUILIANGAA/CSE3000_TUD_Planning_Overcooked_AI/README.md

 To run the code (you should be able to inspect the results in the jupyter notebooks without setting up), follow these steps:
 1. Follow the guide from https://github.com/HumanCompatibleAI/human_aware_rl/tree/neurips2019
 2. Setup all the related libraries (list of versions to install directly below) suitable for the neurips branch.
-3. Put all the files in the human_aware_rl/human_aware_rl folder.
+3. Put all the files except agent.py in the human_aware_rl/human_aware_rl folder.
+4. Replace agent.py in human_aware_rl/overcooked_ai/overcooked_ai_py/agents with the one provided in this repo.
-4. Open the .ipynb files using model_conversion in conda as used step 1.
+5. Open the .ipynb files using model_conversion in conda as used step 1.

 Relevant notebooks are:
 - CP_HProxy_Experimental_changes